 If you’re an Airbnb fan but you want a more curated experience, you can also try The Plum Guide to find luxury apartments in various cities of the world.

 An alternative to booking a hotel when traveling could be that of renting an apartment, especially if you are staying put in a place for a few weeks or months.
-Here are my favorite sites for finding great apartments to rent short-term:
+Here are my favorite sites for finding great apartments and villas to rent short-term:

 Websites for Luxury Hotel Booking In Spain